Contributing to Society

 Between 2007 and 2008, the company held a series of health lectures at Women’s Health Forums in Shanghai and Beijing.
 Focusing on health risks unique to women and everyday health management, and cosponsored by local women’s associations and libraries, these lectures were attended by a total of over 3,000 participants.

 Further in October 2008, the Breast Cancer Early Diagnosis Project was launched in Shanghai promoted by seven Japanese companies, including Konica Minolta.
 Under this project, the participating companies bore the costs of carrying out checkups of female office workers aged 35 and over, among whom there is a high incidence of breast cancer.
-In fiscal year 2017, checkups were performed for approximately 430 women in Shanghai, Beijing, and Guangzhou, with breast cancer lectures provided for those who were interested.
+By fiscal year 2018, checkups were performed for approximately 2,900 women in Shanghai, Beijing, and Guangzhou, with breast cancer lectures provided for those who were interested.